s-bose/arrest/docs/getting-started.md

 Simply run `.get`, `.post`, `.put`, `.patch`, `.delete`, `.head`, `.options`.
 Or you can directly make use of `.request()` and supply the method in it.

+---
+## Retries
+Retries are built-in in any http requests being made.
+Arrest uses [`backoff`](https://github.com/litl/backoff) to configure function retries.
+It retries on any `httpx.HTTPError` or `TimeoutException` or `ArrestHTTPException`.
+By default the no. of retries is 3, although it can be configured by setting the environment variable `ARREST_MAX_RETRIES`

+---
+## Timeouts
+Arrest also provides a default timeout of 60 seconds in all its http requests.
+It can again be configured by setting the environment variable `ARREST_DEFAULT_TIMEOUT`

+---
 ## Using a Pydantic model for request
 You can also provide an additional request type for your handlers.
 This can be done by passing a third entry to your handler tuple containing the pydantic class, or pass it directly to the handler dict or `ResourceHandler` initialization.